Last Updated on 2 January 2026 by Cycloscope

 Language in Indonesia

-Useful Phrases in Indonesian Language (Bahasa Indonesia)
+Useful Phrases in the Indonesian Language (Bahasa Indonesia)

 - Permisi (per-mee-see) / excuse me